adivs1102/Library-Management-System/README.md

 tech stack : MERN

+to start the project type
+1) npm i
+2) npm start
-to start the project type 1) npm i  2)npm start then cd to client folder and type 1) npm i 2)npm start
+then cd to client folder and type
+1) npm i
+2) npm start